 Wear a Juliet Veil

-The hallmark of a Juliet veil is its cloche style cap followed by trailing tulle.
-Pair it with a silver-embroidered gown of pearl accents and cap sleeves for a glam 1920s look.
+The hallmark of a Juliet veil is its cloche-style cap followed by trailing tulle.
+Pair it with a silver-embroidered gown with pearl accents and cap sleeves for a glam 1920s look.

 Accessorize With Brooches

 Brooches make for the perfect "something borrowed" in a vintage wedding.
 Adorn your bouquet with two—one brooch from your side of the family, and one from your spouse’s.

 A bouquet of wildflowers comes alive in a flurry of purples, yellows, and pinks.
 It creates a laid back, bohemian bunch for some 1960s vibes.